CSS-Electronics/canedge_manager/README.md

 # CANedge over-the-air manager (BETA)

-Manage multiple CANedge devices connected to S3.
-Supports firmware and configuration updates of multiple devices.
-Works on a single firmware version at a time.
+This tool lets you manage multiple CANedge devices connected to your S3 server.
+It supports batch over-the-air firmware/configuration updates.
+The tool works on a single firmware version at a time.

 Features:
+- Update Configuration Files (without updating the Firmware)
+- Encrypt device passwords
 - Migrate devices to new Firmwares
 - Migrate Configuration Files for MINOR/MAJOR updates
-- Update Configuration Files (without updating the Firmware)
 - Validates updated configuration files using the device Rule Schema
 - Uses a user provided configuration migration function to update/modify configuration files